Hi, I'm Dr. Tiamat Warda

 Interspecies emotion management: The importance of distinguishing between emotion work and emotional labour.

-I work as an assistance dog team exam supervisor.
+With over a decade of professional experience in the assistance dog sector, I continue to work in the industry as an assistance dog team exam supervisor.
 This involves developing, organising, and supervising theory and practical exams that allow assistance dog teams to become legally qualified in Germany.

 Previously, in a Strategic Partnership concerned with developing a curriculum for assistance dog professionals, I worked as a research consultant.
 This was an EU-programme and part of an Erasmus+ grant from the Federal Ministry for Education in Germany, funded by the European Union.